ZastrixArundell/Chatcord/README.md

  **message** - This is the mood message for the bot.
 Can be empty.

- **default** - This is set to true when Chatty is the default chat plugin.
+ **default** - This is set to true when Chatcord is the default chat plugin.

  When you complete the config, restart the plugin, get on to the channel on Discord where you want to connect your chat to a simply use: